-Ten Tips on How to Afford Your CNA Training Program
+Ten Tips on How to Afford Your CNA Program

-Keep these tips in mind to more easily afford your CNA training program:
+Keep these tips in mind to more easily afford your CNA program:

 - Skip Federal Grants - Although they're heavily promoted in the world of education, federal grants are almost exclusively for degree programs.
-CNA training doesn't fall into that category.
+CNA schooling doesn't fall into that category.

-- Focus on the State Level - Agencies in many states have programs in place to help offset the cost of CNA training.
-The easiest way to find them is by checking with your state's Department of Labor.
+- Focus on the State Level - Agencies in many states have programs in place to help offset the cost of CNA schooling.
+An easy way to find them is by checking with your state's Department of Labor.

-- Contact Goodwill Industries - In many areas, Goodwill Industries provides free CNA training as a part of its welfare-to-work initiative.
+- Contact Goodwill Industries - In many areas, Goodwill Industries provides free CNA schooling as a part of its welfare-to-work initiative.
 Strict eligibility requirements apply, however, so do your homework before applying.

-- Check with Local Employers - Due to the severe shortage of skilled nurses and nursing assistants, many employers are willing to provide on-the-job training that can lead to a CNA certification.
-In addition to acquiring valuable work experience, you will receive the training you need to be eligible to sit for your state competency exam.
+- Check with Local Employers - Due to the severe shortage of skilled nurses and nursing assistants, many employers are willing to provide on-the-job learning that can lead to a CNA certification.
+In addition to acquiring valuable work experience, you will receive the schooling you need to be eligible to sit for your state competency exam.
 Upon passing it, you will be a CNA.